RhoAl/CS46X-Engineering-Simulations-4-/src/README.md

 - A greater number of physics statistics.
 Currently we only have speed and throttle of the car.
 In the future, we'd like to implement more statistics.

 ## FOLDER STRUCTURE
-- The car folder contains the
+- The car folder contains source folders for the car itself, the environment output, the UI, the raycast system, and the main function
+- The tire.rs file in car/src/ control the collision system associated with the tires, including the raycast system itself.
+- The grid_terrain folder controls environment system that is used to output an environment elsewhere throughout the program
+- The rigid_body folder controls the physics system.
+-

 ## HOW TO RUN
 The demo can be ran by entering this into a Linux command line or an equivalent: